Tsoleen Sarian, Executive Director

 Tsoleen is active in various social and advocacy organizations within the Armenian communities of Boston and beyond.

-She earned her B.A. from Merrimack College and is pursuing a Masters Degree in Nonprofit Management at Northeastern University.
+She earned her B.A. from Merrimack College and a Masters Degree in Nonprofit Management at Northeastern University.

 Ruth Thomasian, Founder and President